-A similar wasting syndrome has been observed on the East Coast, where it has been linked to a virus that follows a period of starfish overpopulation.
-On the West Coast, however, the only observed factor for the starfish wasting syndrome has been warmer-than-usual waters (which could conceivably create a breeding ground for dangerous bacteria).
-The West Coast syndrome has caused two previous mass starfish die-offs, the first in 1983-1984 and the second from 1997-1998.
-The current die-off appears to have begun this past summer and is already much greater in scope than any previous events.
+A similar wasting syndrome had been observed on the East Coast, where it was linked to a virus that follows a period of starfish overpopulation.
+On the West Coast, however, the only observed factor for the starfish wasting syndrome was warmer-than-usual waters (which could conceivably create a breeding ground for dangerous bacteria).
+The West Coast syndrome caused two previous mass starfish die-offs, the first in 1983-1984 and the second from 1997-1998.
+The 2013 die-off appears to have begun the previous summer and was already much greater in scope than any previous events.

-Whatever the cause of this wasting syndrome, the effects have been dramatic.
-The starfish first develop lesions that quickly expand.
-Starfish begin to lose limbs and then completely dissolve.
+Regardless of why the sea stars contracted the disease, the effects were dramatic.
+The starfish first developed lesions that quickly expanded.
+Starfish began to lose limbs and then completely dissolved.
 "They essentially melt in front of you," Pete Raimondi, chairman of UC Santa Cruz's Department of Ecology and Evolutionary Biology, told the Press Democrat.
 All of this occurs within just a few days or weeks of the first symptoms.

-The school has been monitoring sea star populations for some time, and its data is available as an interactive map or by individual species or location.
-Researchers have asked citizen scientists to observe the starfish in their own areas and report any changes in population.
+The school was monitoring sea star populations for some time, and its data is available as an interactive map or by individual species or location.
+Researchers asked citizen scientists to observe the starfish in their own areas and report any changes in population.

-Meanwhile the Vancouver Aquarium has been tracking the die-off for several months.
+The Vancouver Aquarium tracked the die-off for several months.
 The video below demonstrates the devastating effect of the wasting syndrome on Hutt Island.
 In the first half of the video, the ocean floor is almost completely covered with starfish.
 In the second half — shot just a few months later — they have all disappeared.